deepshard/get-started-with-hyphae/README.md

 ## Part 2: Building and Deploying Your App

 Now let's build and deploy this app so you can see it in action!
+Make sure you have hyphae installed and the TruffleOS client installed before proceeding.
+Head to the top of the page if you have not fullfiled both these requirements.

 ### Step 1: Get the Code